How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 How do you buy out a house in a divorce?

-Remember that this isn't all the money involved with buying out a home.
-Even though you won't need to pay commission fees when you're just transferring a title, you'll have to pay title transfer taxes, appraisal fees, and possibly more.
+Remember that even though you won't need to pay commission fees when you're just transferring a title, you'll have to pay title transfer taxes, appraisal fees, and possibly more.

 It's a good idea to devise a plan to divide these transfer costs equally so you don't end up paying more than your share.